dwiindraloka/Mid-Test-Use-Case-Python/README.md

 <br>

 <br>
-Objective :  Create a python script for the Use Case below, please upload the script after you ﬁnish.
+Objective: Create a python script for the Use Case below, please upload the script after you ﬁnish.
 The Problem is to predict annual water usage.
 <br>

 <br>